 - a.
-The Council will assess elements as pass, fail or not applicable.
-In cases where this is not possible, it may be appropriate to employ the acceptable fail category. - b.
+The Council will assess elements as "pass", "fail", "not applicable" or "acceptable fail". - b.
 An acceptable fail is only possible on individual elements and not the dwelling as a whole.

-2.2 Reasons
+2.2 Categories

 - a.
-The Council accepts four main reasons for an acceptable fail and follows Welsh government guidance: - I. Residents' residents' choice or refusal; - II.
-Physical physical constraint; - III.
-Timingtiming of remedy; - IV.
-Costcost of remedy. - b.
+"Pass" indicates that the element meets the WHQS. - b.
+"Fail" indicates that the element does not meet the WHQS.
+This element should be included in future planned works. - "Not applicable" applies to elements that are not present in the accommodation.
+For example, the element "the staircase and balustrade are safe" does not apply to bungalows. - d.
+"Acceptable fail" indicates the element does not meet the WHQS, but this is acceptable. - e.
+The Council records on of four reasons for an acceptable fail and follows Welsh Government guidance: - I. residents' choice or refusal - II. physical constraint - III. timing of remedy - IV. cost of remedy - f.
 Every property is treated on its merits.
-The responsible Contracts Officer in conjunction with the Team Leader decides if there is an acceptable fail. - All acceptable fails on individual elements are recorded including the reason for the acceptable fail.
-Currently acceptable fails are recorded on spreadsheets.
-The Council will work towards inputting acceptable fails in the QL housing management data base.
+The responsible Contracts Officer in conjunction with the Team Leader decides if there is an acceptable fail. - g.
+All acceptable fails on individual elements are recorded in the QL housing management IT system, including the reason for the acceptable fail.